S-Spiegl/Acebook/README.md

-# own copy of engineering project
+# My own copy of the second engineering project

 # Acebook